Kashtiliash IV: Babylon under Assyrian Governorship

 The Chronicle P records that Tukulti-Ninurta ruled through his appointed governors for seven years, where the term šaknūtīšu could include appointees or prefects.
 Alternative reconstructions of these events have been proposed whereby Tukulti Ninurta ruled for seven years and then three successive Kassite kings took power before the original dynasty was reinstated or that his own rule followed these kings.

 It has been suggested that the Šulgi Prophecy, a prophecy dated to after the events, might refer to the events during one of these reigns.
 Enlil-nādin-šumi may be the subject of Column V of the Šulgi prophetic speech.
 It is preserved in heavily damaged late-period tablets, in which Šulgi (2112–2004 BC), the second and most famous king of the third dynasty of Ur, and founder of Nippur, summarizes his achievements.
 He predicts that Babylon will submit to Assyria, Nippur will be “cast down”, Enlil will remove the king, another king will make a messianic appearance, restore the shrines and Nippur will rise from its ashes.

 With the collapse of Tukulti-Ninurta's regime in Babylonia, some years before his assassination, the Kassite rabûti (important men, noblemen, officers?) rebelled and installed Kaštiliašu's son, Adad-šuma-ušur, on the throne.

 In literature

 Kashtiliash is a significant character in S. M. Stirling's Against the Tide of Years and On the Oceans of Eternity, the second and final novels of his Nantucket series.
-In this Alternative History, the intervention of time-traveling Americans turns the tide in the war, Assyria is totally defeated and crushed, and the victorious Kashtiliash eventually marries an American woman who doubles as both his Queen and the commander of the modernized Babylonian Army, equipped with firearms.
+In this alternate history, the intervention of time-traveling Americans turns the tide in the war, Assyria is totally defeated and crushed, and the victorious Kashtiliash eventually marries an American woman who doubles as both his queen and the commander of the modernized Babylonian army, equipped with firearms.